Helpful Tips, How-To’s & Videos to Fix Possible Maintenance Issues

 - If there is a constant stream of water or drip coming from the bathroom faucet, or you cannot completely shut the water off by turning the knob and the issue is not due to water trapped in the diverter, please contact management to repair the dripping faucet.

-- If you suddenly notice that the water pressure coming from your shower head is much slower than usual, please contact management.
+- If you suddenly notice that the water pressure coming from your shower head is much slower than usual, please contact maintenance.
 It might be simply some minerals have built up in the shower head, causing the water to come out slower than usual.

-- If you notice any water spots or water starting to drip from your bathroom or kitchen ceiling, please contact management immediately and contact the tenants in the apartment above yours to let them know there is a plumbing leak.
+- If you notice any water spots or water starting to drip from your bathroom or kitchen ceiling, please contact management immediately and contact the residents in the apartment above yours to let them know there is a plumbing leak.
 They will need to discontinue the use of the fixture they were using that caused the water leak until it is repaired.

 - If you notice a leak in the ceiling and there is no apartment above yours, please contact management immediately.